|

 large white House across the road from the

-with about 5 holiday parks around it.
-There
+holiday parks around it.
+There are a couple

-are a couple of small shops, Wildings Hotel
+of small shops, Wildings Hotel with a good

-south of Ayr.
-This beach can get busy in
+This beach can get busy in hot spells.

-hot spells.
-There is a steep road down to
+There is a steep road down to the beach

 towards Culzean Castle where you